 Mixed Berry Agua Fresca

-I used my Magic Bullet to puree the fruit in two batches.
-I mixed each batch with 10c of water and filtered through a mesh filter to remove the bulk of the raspberry seeds and blueberry skins.
+Puree the fruit – I used a Magic Bullet, splitting the fruit into two batches.
+Combine half of the puree with 10c of water and filtered through *a mesh filter to remove the bulk of the raspberry seeds and blueberry skins.
+Repeat with the other half.
 I found that mixing the puree with the water helped to move the fruit through the screen more efficiently than filtering the puree alone.
-You could use a cheesecloth or a coffee filter to filter finer particles as well.
-Personally, I prefer some of the finer particles left int he drink, so I wouldn’t take this extra step.

-Once both batches of Agua Fresca were filtered into a 1 gallon container, I mixed in 1/4c of sugar, chilled, and served over ice.
+Once both batches of Agua Fresca were filtered into a 1 gallon container, I added 1/4c of sugar, chilled, and served over ice.